Narennnnn/EcoScan/README.md

    - Your PC and phone must be on the same WiFi network
    - Use your PC's actual IP address (not localhost) for testing on physical devices
    - localhost will work for iOS simulator as it runs on your Mac
-   - For Android devices, you must use your PC's IP address
+   - For Android/ios devices, you must use your PC's IP address

 4. **Run the Applications**
    - **Backend**: